MitchRivet/blog/content/post/scraping_redit.md

 //
 </code></pre>

 Now, open your browser again and double check that the data is being sent back.

-## Asynchronously fetching user data

-coming soon

-## Writing data to JSON File

-coming soon
+In next installments, we will take a lot at asynchronously fetching user comments, other options for language processing, and creating a ReactJS client to visualize data.